farishaddad/AI-Builder/labs/lab-form-processing.md

 2. Click **Save** > Click **The cloud** > Click  **Save** [![alt text](../images/img-lab-fp-58.png "Alt")](../../../raw/master/images/img-lab-fp-58.png)

-3. By saving your app to the cloud, you can access it using PowerApps on iOS.
-Watch the video below to see how you can:
+3. By saving your app, you can access it using PowerApps on iOS.
+Watch the video below.
    * Download PowerApps from the App Store
    * Sign in using your Microsoft account
    * Open your published Form Processing app